Glycemic Index vs. Glycemic Load | Truweight

 How Can GL And GI Help In Making Healthy Food Choice?

-You can get the benefit by eating balanced amount fats, protein, and food with low GI and GL.
+You can get the benefit by eating a balanced amount of fats, protein, and food with low GI and GL.

 The food with low GI and GL are highly fibrous and rich in nutrients and helps in keeping up your energy level throughout the day.